 They include scholars at the US Institute of Peace, Woodrow Wilson International Center for Scholars, the Council on Foreign Relations, Brookings Institution, Rand Corp, International Institute for Strategic Studies, Carnegie Endowment for International Peace, Asia Society, the Center for Strategic and International Studies, American Enterprise Institute, the Institute for Science and International Security, Washington Institute for Near East Policy, New America Foundation, Stimson Center, Center for Naval Analyses, Nixon Center, The Century Foundation, International and Foreign Policy Institute (Berlin), the Foreign Policy Research Institute, and several universities, including Stanford, Michigan, Columbia, Johns Hopkins, Georgetown, Syracuse, and the U.S. Naval Academy.

 Two of the authors are former U.N. weapons inspectors.
 And the national security adviser or top National Security official in charge of Iran from six presidencies also contributed chapters on what happened between the United States and Iran during that administration.

 The book is also a living website project, as the entire book is available free on the web.
 It will also be constantly updated.
 The goal is to provide information about the many complex sides of a country with which the United States has not had relations for more than three decades.

 Rules for Republication

 News media are welcome to republish original blog postings from this website in full, with a citation and link back to The Iran Primer website (www.iranprimer.com) as the original source.
-Any edits must be authorized by the author.
-Permission to reprint excerpts from The Iran Primer book should be directed to email@example.com
+Any edits or change must be authorized by the author.
+Permission to reprint anything from The Iran Primer website or book should be directed to email@example.com.